 The planning challenge: Today’s energy markets are still reflecting the cost structures of power plants.
 Bidding for novel flexible services (like battery storage) is not supported well.
 The uncertainty: These novel services derive their value to a large degree from timing: they can freely shift towards when their service is most valuable.
 This timing is of an ad hoc (flexible) nature.

-Seita, together with CWI, tested out a new financial product called “energy loans”, which can improve today’s markets.
+Seita, together with CWI, tested out a new financial product called “energy loans”, derived from concepts in the sharing economy and circular economy.
 This idea was prototyped algorithmically, but in parallel Seita also developed the business case by holding conversations with potential business stakeholders.
 Funding for this project was granted by NWO Domain Applied and Engineering Sciences.
 Read more about our proposal to Dutch electricity network operators to experiment with energy loans in the form of a network tariff.